sequenceiq/slider/src/site/md/rolehistory.md

 1. How best to distinguish at thaw time from nodes used just before thawing from nodes used some period before?
 Should the RoleHistory simply forget about nodes which are older than some threshold when reading in the history?

 1. Is there a way to avoid tracking the outstanding requests?

+1. What will the strategy of picking the most-recently-used node do if that node creates the container and then fails to start it up.
+Do we need to add blacklisting too?
+Or actually monitor the container start time, and if a container hasn't been there for very long, don't pick it.

+1. Should we prioritise a node that was used for a long session ahead of a node that was used more recently for a shorter session?
+Maybe, but it complicates selection as generating a strict order of nodes gets significantly harder.

 ## Introduction